Kremlin keeps its grip in elections, but critics make gains

 In the city of Novosibirsk, which Navalny visited days before falling ill, the head of his regional headquarters, Sergei Boiko, won a seat in the city council.

+The main Kremlin party, United Russia, which Navalny has contemptuously dubbed a “party of crooks and thieves,” lost its majority on Novosibirsk’s city council, according to the preliminary returns.

-And in Tomsk, the Siberian city where Navalny departed from when he collapsed on the plane to Moscow, his representative Ksenia Fadeyeva also secured a city council seat.
+And in Tomsk, the Siberian city Navalny departed from when he collapsed on the plane to Moscow, his representative Ksenia Fadeyeva also secured a city council seat.

+She thanked voters for their support, tweeting that “it was important to win after what happened.”

+“Navalny was poisoned in Tomsk, and this is the best counterblow from our headquarters,” top Navalny associate Ivan Zhdanov said on Twitter.

-In many regional races, Navalny’s supporters have pushed a “smart voting” strategy urging voters to support the candidates who have the best chance of defeating those who run on the United Russia tickets irrespective of their political affiliation.
+In many regional races, Navalny’s supporters have pushed a “smart voting” strategy, urging voters to support the candidates who have the best chance of defeating those who run on United Russia tickets, irrespective of their political affiliation.

-That approach seemed to work in some of the races, with candidates with the Communist Party, socialist-oriented Just Russia and the nationalist Liberal Democratic Party posting gains in some regions.
+That approach seemed to work in some of the races, with candidates with the Communist Party, socialist-oriented Just Russia and the nationalist Liberal Democratic Party posting gains in several regions.

-The impact of those gains is yet to be seen because while the three parties are nominally in opposition, they usually vote in line with the Kremlin on all key issues.
+However, the impact of those wins is yet to be seen as the three parties are nominally in opposition but usually toe the Kremlin’s line on all key issues in the federal parliament.

+Before the main election day, polls were open for two days of early voting — a new practice that independent observers said could open additional avenues for manipulations.

+The independent vote-monitoring group Golos said that in some regions election officials barred observers from polling stations and restricted their access to voting results.